jnoh27/gpatracker/README.md

 4. Course list organizer

 Feel free to use it yourself!
-To use, download the project.py file on your computer and run it using interpretor.
+To use, download the project.py file on your computer and run it using a interpretor.